rahulgopinath/rahulgopinath.github.io/index.md

 <hr>
 <b>Special Issue in STVR: Mutation Analysis and Its Industrial Applications</b>

-We are pleaseed to announce a special issue in STVR for Mutation Analysis and Its Industrial Applications Please see [this page](https://mutation-workshop.github.io/2020_stvr_si/) for further details.
+We are pleased to announce a special issue in STVR for Mutation Analysis and Its Industrial Applications Please see [this page](https://mutation-workshop.github.io/2020_stvr_si/) for further details.
 <hr>